GabrielSCabrera/BanterBot/README.md

 Start BanterBot by running the `banterbot` command in your terminal.

-Add the `-g` flag to enable GPT-4 for better quality conversations; note that this will only work if you have GPT-4 API access, and is both significantly more costly and slower than the default GPT-3.5-Turbo.
+- Add the `-g` flag to enable GPT-4 for enhanced conversation quality.
+Please note that GPT-4 API access is required, and using GPT-4 is more costly and slower than the default GPT-3.5-Turbo.

-Add the `-s` flag followed by a string in quotes to set up a custom character prior to initialization (e.g., `-s "You are Grendel the Quiz Troll, a charismatic troll who loves to host quiz shows."`).
+- Use the `-p` flag followed by a string in quotes to set up a custom character prior to initialization (e.g., `-p "You are Grendel the Quiz Troll, a charismatic troll who loves hosting quiz shows."`).

-Add the `-m` flag to activate the multiplayer interface.
+- Include the `-m` flag to activate the multiplayer interface.

+- Apply the `-e` flag to enable emotional tone evaluation before the bot generates its responses.

+- To select a Microsoft Azure Cognitive Services text-to-speech voice, use the `-v` flag followed by one of the available voice options (e.g., `-v jenny`).

+- Select a Microsoft Azure Cognitive Services text-to-speech voice style by using the `-s` flag followed by one of the available style options (e.g., `-s friendly`).

 ### Launch with a Python script